cesium/fractal-tree/src/content/_index.md

 #### Rotate

-Almost done with the Basics and to end it, nothing better than rotate.
+Almost done with the Basics and to end it, nothing better than `rotate`.
-Rotate allows you to rotate the axis, the rotation made is based on the angle passed as a parameter.
+`rotate` allows you to rotate the axis, the rotation made is based on the angle passed as a parameter.
+Some more `rotate` info right [`here`](https://p5js.org/reference/#/p5/rotate).

 Example: